 If and when South Dakota expands Medicaid, the state’s uninsured rate will likely decrease sharply.
 Because the state has thus far refused to expand Medicaid, there are an estimated 14000 people in the coverage gap in South Dakota, most of whom remain uninsured.
 They have income below the poverty level, are ineligible for Medicaid, and are also ineligible for premium subsidies in the exchange.

-As a result, in 2021, approximately 16,000 South Dakotans remained in the coverage gap with no access to Medicaid or exchange subsidies.
+As a result, approximately 16,000 South Dakotans remain in the coverage gap with no access to Medicaid or exchange subsidies.
 Their only option is to pay full price for a private plan, which is not possible for most households with incomes below the poverty level.

-Total enrollment in Medicaid/CHIP has increased nationwide by an average of 35% since 2013 (mostly as a result of the ACA’s expansion of Medicaid), but in South Dakota, it has only increased by 3%.
+Total enrollment in Medicaid/CHIP has increased nationwide by an average of 45% since 2013 (mostly as a result of the ACA’s expansion of Medicaid and the COVID pandemic), but in South Dakota, it has only increased by 12%.
 And even that slight increase has been driven by the COVID pandemic, with widespread job/income losses.
 Prior to the pandemic, Medicaid enrollment was lower in South Dakota than it had been in 2013.

 Read more about Medicaid expansion in South Dakota.

 Until late 2020, South Dakota imposed a six-month limit on short-term plans.
 But that changed in late 2020, when the state relaxed its rules to allow short-term plans to follow the federal guidelines that the Trump administration implemented in 2018.

 Short-term plans in the state can now have initial terms of up to 364 days, and total duration, including renewals, of up to three years (insurers can still choose to offer shorter terms and limit renewals, and most of the available short-term plans in South Dakota do have shorter term and duration limits.